-The total investment return for the Company as reported in the financial statements in 2024 was £61m profit (2023: £61m profit).
+The total investment return for the Company as reported in the financial statements in 2024 was CA\$112m profit (2023: CA\$124m profit).

 Investment return includes dividends, interest, rent and fair value gains and losses.
 Dividends are accrued on an ex-dividend basis.
-Interest and rent are included on an accruals basis.
-For financial assets which are not classified as Fair Value Through Profit-or-Loss ("FVTPL") interest income is recognised using the effective interest method.
+Interest is included on an accruals basis.
+For financial assets which are not classified as Fair Value Through Profit-or-Loss interest income is recognised using the effective interest method.
 Investment income is presented net of investment management fees and rebates.

-Total non-directly attributable insurance expenses incurred by the Company as reported in the financial statements in 2024 were £18m (2023: £11m)
+Total non-directly attributable insurance expenses incurred by the Company as reported in the financial statements in 2024 were CA\$17m (2023: CA\$13m).